mendelsshop/git_function_history/cargo-function-history/README.md

 <img src="https://raw.githubusercontent.com/mendelsshop/git_function_history/main/cargo-function-history/resources/screenshots/command-pane-search-none.png" width="400">

-If you want your search to only be for a certain file, you first specify if it is an absolute or relative search with `absolute` or `relative`, then the file name.
+If you want your search to only be for a certain file, you first specify if it is an absolute or relative search with `absolute` or `relative`, then the file name, or if you want to search to any file that contains a directory you can do `directory` directory-name.

 <img src="https://raw.githubusercontent.com/mendelsshop/git_function_history/main/cargo-function-history/resources/screenshots/command-pane-search-absolute.png" width="400">